 In particular, restrictions on earthworks and discharge of water in regulation 52 are relevant where it results or likely will result in the complete or partial drainage of all or part of a natural wetland.

-ADL relies on the Ecological Assessment Memorandum by Bioresearches enclosed as Appendix 24 page 260.
-Excerpts are provided.
+Assessment ADL relies on the Ecological Assessment Memorandum by Bioresearches enclosed as Appendix 24 page 260.